dseclub/MDSE/toolset/README.md

 The reasons for this longevity are many, it's free software with a permissive GNU-like license (VIM License), fast, cross-platform and terminal-based.

 The distinctive feature compared with other popular editors is its incredibly efficient multimodal editing style that depends entirely on keyboard commands.
 It's considered to be rather difficult to master at a professional level.
-A short introduction about VIM main can be found at this link:
+A short introduction about VIM can be found at this link:

 [An introduction to Vim Editor (ITTCL second ed.)](https://tessarinseve.pythonanywhere.com/pelican/vim-ittcl-chapter.html)